 What is good seating for a fire pit?

 I prefer comfortable seats – overstuffed patio furniture.
 But there are many different types of fire pit seating options including DIY and store-bought options.
-Check out all our fire pit seating ideas here.

 How close can a fire pit be to a house?